-Today we are going to be discussing exactly how we manage IBS-D, as well as discussing some non-pharmacological options.
+Today we are going to be discussing exactly how we manage IBS-D, as well as discussing some supplement options.
 At Ignite, we say ‘food first, medication second’.
-There are times when medication management is of course, necessary, but first, we try to get symptoms under control with food, and non-pharmacological options.
+There are times when medication management is of course, necessary.
+But first, we try to get IBS symptoms under control with food, and IBS supplements options.

 What we see as a result of this is a decrease in total doses of medicine required, and typically better quality of life for our patients!

-Today, this post is sponsored by Fowler’s Digestive.
-They’re a company passionate about supporting patients with IBS and digestive disorders with non-pharmacological treatment options.
-We have partnered with them because we have seen that their products bring symptom relief to patients when food isn’t quite enough!
+Today, this post is sponsored by Fowler’s.
+They’re a company passionate about supporting patients with IBS and digestive disorders with supplement treatment options.
+We have partnered with them because we have seen that their products bring IBS symptom relief to patients when food isn’t quite enough!

 - Limiting foods that increase motility such as fatty foods, spicy foods, and caffeine.